-When determining applicable R&C rates, CBA consults industry-wide databases, including but not limited to Fair Health.
+When setting R&C rates, CBA consults industry-wide databases, including but not limited to Fair Health.
 CBA also considers factors such as:

-- The nature and duration of the service: - The skill required to perform that service; - The training and experience of the provider who performs the service; and - The vision supplies necessary for the treatment or service.
+- The nature and duration of the service; - The skill required to perform that service; - The training and experience of the provider who performs the service; and

+• The dental supplies necessary for the treatment or service.